-Chris Pine is Robert The Bruce in 14th Century war epic 'Outlaw King' (TIFF review)by burnsting
+Chris Pine is Robert The Bruce in 14th Century war epic 'Outlaw King' (TIFF review)

 Netflix will bring director David Mackenzie's 14th Century Scottish war epic straight to the living room next month.
 But doesn't a film like this belong on the big screen?